milvus-io/milvus/docs/design_docs/milvus_meta_snapshot_en.md

 `additions` is an array of  `func(ts typeutil.Timestamp) (string, string, error)`.
 So it's a function, receiving `typeutil.Timestamp` as an input, and returns two `string` which is `key-value` pair.
 If `error` is `nil` in the return value, `metaSnapShot` would write this `key-value` pair into `etcd`.

-Refer to the document of `CreateCollection`, a timestamp is created for `Collection`, which is the timestamp when the `Collection`'s meta have been written into `etcd`, not the timestamp when `RootCoord` receives the request.
+Referring to the document of `CreateCollection`, a timestamp is created for `Collection`, which is the timestamp when the `Collection`'s meta have been written into `etcd`, not the timestamp when `RootCoord` receives the request.
 So before writing the `Collection`'s meta into `etcd`, `metaSnapshot` would allocate a timestamp, and call all the `additions`.
 This would make sure the timestamp created for the `Collection` is correct.

 ![create_collection](./graphs/dml_create_collection.png)